 The gcp:gkehub/scopeIamPolicy:ScopeIamPolicy resource, part of the Pulumi GCP provider, manages IAM policies for GKE Hub scopes.
-GKE Hub scopes organize clusters and workloads within a fleet; IAM policies control who can view, modify, or manage those scopes.
-This guide focuses on three approaches: authoritative policy replacement (ScopeIamPolicy), role-level member management (ScopeIamBinding), and individual member grants (ScopeIamMember).
+GKE Hub scopes organize clusters and workloads; IAM policies control who can view, manage, or operate those resources.
+This guide focuses on three approaches: authoritative policy replacement, role-level binding management, and individual member grants.

-All three resources reference existing GKE Hub scopes by scopeId and project.
+These resources reference an existing GKE Hub scope by scopeId and project.
 The examples are intentionally small.
-Combine them with your own scope infrastructure and organizational IAM strategy.
+Combine them with your own scope infrastructure and identity management.

 Replace the entire IAM policy for a scope

-When you need complete control over all IAM bindings for a scope, you can set the entire policy at once.
+When you need complete control over all IAM bindings, set the entire policy at once using ScopeIamPolicy.

 import * as pulumi from "@pulumi/pulumi";